aligeramy/somas/technical.md

 ## 3. Authentication & Onboarding Flow

-- Only **Gym Owner** can create a gym.
+- Only **Head Coach** can create a gym.
-- Owner invites users with auto-generated signup links.
+- Head coach invites users with auto-generated signup links.
 - User clicks link → redirected to authentication service → signs up.
 - On completion, user is linked to the gym automatically.
 - Password reset supported by authentication service.